SirMik3/Game-Engine/README.md

 movment(axis, speed, time, position (on axis), angle);

+if the change of position is on the Z axis in a 3D game use:

+movment(axis, speed, time, position (on axis));

 all of these are neccessary and the only varibles you can use in this function The function returns the calculations on where the player moved.